-Authorization and responsibilities of The Investment Sub-Committee
+Authorization and responsibilities of The Investment Committee

 - Determine direction and follow-up procedures regarding investment activities of the company, including demanding employees of the company to provide information regarding operations and requesting documentation in order to be reviewed. - 2.
-Follow and evaluate the investment of the company under the objectives and missions of the company, including reporting and providing opinions of such investments to the Executive Committee. - Recommending and proposing ideas and opinions to the Executive Committee regarding investments by the company. - 4.
-Others as designated by the company.
+Follow and evaluate the investment of the company under the objectives and missions of the company, including reporting and providing opinions of such investments to the Executive Committee.

+- Recommending and proposing ideas and opinions to the Executive Committee regarding investments by the company. - 4.
+Perform any other duties assigned.

-8.2.8 The Investment Banking Sub-Committee
+8.2.7 The Investment Banking Committee

-As of 31 December 2018, there are 4 members of Investment Banking Sub-Committee as follow:
+As of 31 December 2019, there are 4 members of Investment Banking Committee as following:

-No. Name Position 1 Mr. Noppadol Mingchinda Chairman of Investment Banking Sub-Committee 2 Mrs. Vallapa Sunakorn Investment Banking Sub-Committee 3 Mr. Sataya Rangseekajee Investment Banking Sub-Committee 4 Head of Investment Banking The of Investment Banking Sub-Committee Secretary : Ms. Arada Lawkawee
+No. Name Position 1 Mr. Waiwit Udayachalerm Chairman of Investment Banking Committee 2 Mrs. Vallapa Sunakorn Investment Banking Committee 3 Mr. Sataya Rangseekajee Investment Banking Committee 4 Head of Investment Banking The of Investment Banking Committee's Secretary : Ms. Arada Lawkawee

-Authorization and responsibilities of The Investment Banking Sub-Committee
+Authorization and responsibilities of The Investment Banking Committee

-- 1. Recommending direction towards policy determination and policy guidance related to the investment banking business of the company to be proposed to the Executive Committee as follows: - i) Financial Advisory - ii) Underwriting - iii) Capital Markets - 2.
+- 1. Recommending direction towards policy determination and policy guidance related to the investment banking business of the company to be proposed to the Executive Committee as following: - Financial Advisory - Underwriting - Capital Markets - 2.
 Reviewing business operations and its impact related to investment banking. - 3.
 Reviewing issues regarding risk and rewards. - 4.
 Determining and amending rules related to the investment banking business. - 5.
-Reviewing methods towards solving problems arising from the investment banking business. - Reviewing issues of professional conduct and ethics in business operations related to the investment banking business. - 7.
+Reviewing methods towards solving problems arising from the investment banking business. - 6.
+Reviewing issues of professional conduct and ethics in business operations related to the investment banking business. - 7.
 Determining directions, follow-up methods and evaluating the business operations and performance of the investment banking department, including demanding employees of the company to provide information regarding operations and requesting documentation in order to be reviewed. - 8.
 Follow-up and evaluating the performance of the investment banking department under the objectives of the company. - 9.
-Reporting and providing opinions regarding investment banking to the Executive Committee. - 10.
-Recommending and proposing ideas and opinions to the Executive Committee regarding investment banking business by the company. - 11.
-Others as designated by the company.
+Reporting and providing opinions regarding investment banking to the Executive Committee. - Recommending and proposing ideas and opinions to the Executive Committee regarding investment banking business by the company. - 11.
+Perform any other duties assigned.